ElliotKillick/windows-vs-linux-loader-architecture/README.md

   - Performs full blocking (exclusive/write) access to its respective **module information data structures**
     - This includes two linked lists (`InLoadOrderModuleList` and `InMemoryOrderModuleList`), a hash table, two red-black trees, and two directed acyclic graphs
         - **Note:** The DAGs only require `LdrpModuleDatatableLock` protection to ensure synchronization/consistency with other module information data structures during write operations (e.g. adding/deleting nodes)
-            - In addition to acquiring the `LdrpModuleDatatableLock` lock, safely modifying the DAGs requires that your thread be the loader owner (`LoadOwner` in the TEB and incrementing `ntdll!LdrpWorkInProgress`)
+            - In addition to acquiring the `LdrpModuleDatatableLock` lock, safely modifying the DAGs requires that your thread be the loader owner (`LoadOwner` in `TEB.SameTebFlags` and incrementing `ntdll!LdrpWorkInProgress`)
             - Read operations (e.g. walking the DAGs) are naturally protected depending on where the load owner is in the loading process (see: [`LDR_DDAG_NODE.State` Analysis](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis))
     - This lock also protects some structure members contained within these data structures (e.g. the `LDR_DDAG_NODE.LoadCount` reference count)
   - Windows shortly acquires `LdrpModuleDatatableLock` **many times** (I counted 17 exactly) for every `LoadLibrary` (tested with a full path to an empty DLL; a completely fresh Visual Studio DLL project)